The bib pickup will be at Décathlon Boisbriand sports store, 2525 Rue d’Annemasse, Boisbriand, Qc J7H 0A3 – Highway 15, Exit 20

 Wearing headphones is not prohibited.
 However, it is not recommended for security reasons.
 Participants must be attentive to their surroundings and able to hear medical emergency vehicles to allow the rescue team to circulate freely.

 The time limit to complete the marathon is 5h30.
-The time limit is calculated from the last start.

 We have patrollers (first aid) throughout the course and a team of first responders with emergency vehicles throughout the route.